-The biggest impacts the Covid Pandemic had on the charity was the organising of a "work from home" routine, adjusting the range of services the charity would be able to offer to clients and "onboarding" the influx of new clients and volunteers.
-Our income has not been adversely affected as we rely on donations and grants to fund are our activities; indeed, if anything, we have received more ad- hoc donations from grateful clients.
+The biggest impact the Covid Pandemic had on the charity was the on-going "work from home" routine and the restricted range of services the charity was able to offer to clients.
+Our income has not been directly affected as we continue to rely on voluntary donations and grants to fund are our activities; we did however receive far fewer ad-hoc donations.